ourylydibin/Banknote-Authentication/README.md

   - The application was containerized with Docker container and deployed with Kubernetes Engine in Google Cloud Platform.

 ## DISCLAIMER ⚠️
-This is a POC(Proof of concept) kind-of project.
-The data used here comes up with no guarantee from the creator.
-So, don't use it for making farming decisions.
-If you do so, the creator is not responsible for anything.
-However, this project presents the idea that how we can use ML/DL into precision farming if developed at large scale and with authentic and verified data.
+This project is a POC(Proof of concept).
+It is an End-to-End project to present the idea that how we can use ML into precision banknote authentication if developped at large scale with enough data.
+So don't use it for making diabetes decisions.

-## MOTIVATION
+## MOTIVATION 💪
-- To gain experience in executing life-cycle of data science projects(data collection, feature engineering, feature selection, model selection, model hyper parameter tuning and model deployment).
-To also have knowledge of Google Cloud Platform.
 - To contribute on sharing knowledge to the data science community.
 -  I have seen many times fraudulent clients bringing unauthentic banknotes to buy merchandises from my father's shop.
 We always realized the banknotes was not authentic after the client was gone because we did not have the tool for a direct check of the banknote once the client gave the banknote.
 So these events have triggered my curiosity to build this kind a of application.

-## DATA SOURCE
+## DATA SOURCE 📊
 The data is source is here [Kaggle](https://www.kaggle.com/ritesaluja/bank-note-authentication-uci-data).
-# Built with
+# Built with 🛠️
 <code><img height="50" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png"></code>
 <code><img height="50" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/html/html.png"></code>
 <code><img height="50" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/css/css.png"></code>